dbursztynowski/5g-taskforce/open5gs/README.txt

           tag: 0.10.2

 ===========================================
-OPEN5GS
+OPEN5GS - purely 5G SA setup (no 4G)
 -------------------------------------------
+- install open5gs in purely 5G SA setup
-- install open5gs: decide if default or customized user set is to be created and follow appropriate option out of the two given below
+   Note: decide if default or customized user set is to be created and follow appropriate option out of the two given below

   -------
   - for default UE list (two UEs will be created)